Self-Help Resource Center

-The Self-Help Web Center (SHWC) is a help desk located on the 6th floor of the Circuit Court of Cook County at the Richard J. Daley Center.
+The Self-Help Resource Center (SHRC) is a student-run help desk located on the 6th floor of the Circuit Court of Cook County at the Richard J. Daley Center.
 The SHWC is designed to serve as a starting point for litigants who must navigate an unfamiliar and complex court system on their own.

 Using Illinois Legal Aid Online (ILAO)

-Chicago-Kent students act as facilitators at SHWC, helping self-represented litigants utilize the online tools and resources available through the web.
-The Self-Help Web Center provides valuable, real-life experience for law students to promote public interest law, volunteerism, and pro bono work.
-The volunteer effort at the Web Center teaches students early in their legal careers the value of using their skills to provide assistance to indigent people.
-The hours accumulated by each volunteer can be applied to the Chicago-Kent Certificate of Service, which is award to law students that complete 50 hours or more of community service.
+Law students gain valuable real-life experience at the SHRC, which promotes public interest law and pro bono work.
+The volunteer effort at the SHRC teaches students early in their legal careers the value of using their skills to provide assistance to indigent people.
+The hours accumulated by each volunteer can be applied to the Chicago-Kent Certificate of Service, which is awarded to law students who complete 50 hours or more of community service.

 For more information on volunteering at the SHRC, email email@example.com.